gargallo/mighty-kids-dynamic-pricing/README.md

 1. Upload the plugin files to `/wp-content/plugins/mighty-kids-dynamic-pricing/`
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Configure the settings under WooCommerce > Dynamic Pricing
+3. The plugin works automatically - no configuration needed!

-## Configuration
+## How It Works

-### Basic Settings

-- **Enable Bulk Discounts**: Toggle quantity-based pricing
-- **Subscription Discount (%)**: Default discount for subscription products
-- **Discount Tiers**: Configure quantity-based discount levels
+This plugin is **completely automatic** and requires no configuration.
+It intelligently:

-### Integration with Mighty Kids Plugin
+### With Mighty Kids Plugin Active

-When the Mighty Kids plugin is active, this plugin will automatically use:

-- Bulk discount settings from the main plugin
+- Uses bulk discount settings from the main Mighty Kids plugin
-- Discount tiers configuration
+- Uses discount tiers configuration from the main plugin
-- Product qualification rules
+- Uses product qualification rules from the main plugin
+- Applies subscription discounts (10% by default)

+### Without Mighty Kids Plugin
+- Uses default discount tiers (2-2 qty: 5%, 3-4 qty: 10%, 5+ qty: 15%)
+- Applies subscription discounts (10% by default)
+- All products qualify for bulk discounts by default

 ## Usage